-- a.
-A loose supplement to a bound Periodicals publication must contain at least 25% nonadvertising material and bear the endorsement "Supplement to" followed by the title of the publication; the name of the publisher; or "Periodicals Publication."
+a.
+A loose supplement to a bound Periodicals publication must bear on the front/cover page the endorsement "Supplement to" followed by one of the following: the title of the publication, the name of the publisher, or "Periodicals Publication."
 A bound publication with one or more supplements must be enclosed in a wrapper.
-However, a wrapper is not required when a loose supplement is included within the same mailing as the host publication, bears a proper delivery address, and includes the endorsement "Periodicals Supplement to" followed by the exact title and issue date of the host publication.
-The external dimensions of such unwrapped supplements may exceed those of the host publication.
-If a supplement to a bound publication is formed of more than one sheet, all sheets making up the supplement must be bound together. - b.
+However, a wrapper is not required when a loose supplement is included within the same mailing as the host publication, bears a proper delivery address, contains at least 25% nonadvertising material, and includes on the front/cover page the endorsement "Periodicals Supplement to" followed by the exact title and issue date of the host publication.
+The external dimensions of such unwrapped supplements may exceed those of the host publication provided they are of the same processing category as the host publication.
+If a supplement to a bound publication is formed of more than one sheet, all sheets making up the supplement must be bound together.

+b.
 A supplement to an unbound publication must be combined with and inserted within the publication under 3.5.4.
 If the supplement is included loose outside the unbound publication, the publication and its supplement must be enclosed in a wrapper or envelope, and the supplement must bear the endorsement "Supplement to" followed by the title of the publication; the name of the publisher; or "Periodicals Publication."